 So I don't have to wait for you to write down.

-The the uh the big Well not a big series of differences.
+The big series of differences.

-The first place Vietnam, that was a war started and run by Democrats.
+First place, Vietnam, that was a war started and run by Democrats.

-Uh Iraq was started, of course, by the terrorists.
+Iraq was started, of course, by the terrorists.

 Yes.

-Now, Iraq did not attack the United States, but Al Qaeda did, Middle East terrorists, and they have been attacking Americans around the world for years and killing Americans and others.
+Now, Iraq did not attack the United States, but Al-Qaeda did, Middle East terrorists, and they have been attacking Americans around the world for years and killing Americans and others.

 After 9-11 happened, that is really the big key for anybody to understand here.